Just for Patients

 No, they will not.
 The space available for the front teeth does not increase as you grow.
 In most people, after the permanent molars erupt, the space available for the front teeth decreases with age.

-If you or your child can potentially benefit from orthodontic treatment, simply call our office, send us an e-mail or fill out our appointment request form online.
+If you or your child can potentially benefit from orthodontic treatment, simply call our office at 801-798-1994, send us an e-mail or fill out our appointment request form online.
 We will be happy to schedule an appointment for you.
 When you call to schedule your appointment, our front office staff will request some basic information from you.

 On your first visit we will carefully evaluate your orthodontic needs and answer any questions you may have such as: 1) whether treatment is indicated, 2) what treatment is recommended, and 3) when it is best to start.
 We will take the necessary photographs and x-rays to allow us to make a proper diagosis.
 We can also outline the approximate length and cost of treatment.
 There is no charge for this exam.